bjornwallner/ML_medbioinfo/README.md

 * Git clone the excerises for the deep learning here: https://github.com/DeepLearningDTU/02456-deep-learning, and make sure that you can open the notebooks.

 * Use a Jupyter notebook to do the first two tutorials on  [scikit-learn](http://scikit-learn.org/stable/tutorial/).
 Focusing on the key concepts outlined below.
 The goal with this exercise is:

-  * understand the key concepts
+  * To understand the key concepts
-  * familiar yourself with Jupyter notebooks
+  * Familiar yourself with Jupyter notebooks

 Write down descriptions for the concepts, and at least three questions that can be discussed.
 Hint: you can hide the prompt and output of code blocks by clicking the top right corner (see below) ![hide_prompt](images/hide_prompt.png)